MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-06-28-teddy-kumpel.markdown

 Thanks so much to Julie Cord from [Blue Mouth Promotions&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://bluemouthpromotions.com/) for setting me up with this interview!
 She and her brother manage a whole bunch of great artists at BMP.
 Check them out!

-Also special thanks to Lucas Lee for doing the transcription of this interview!
+Also special thanks to [Lucas Lee&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://lucasleemusic.com) for doing the transcription of this interview!
 I love that people want to help with the work of this site.
 Thank you, Lucas!!

 ## Interview video